The Ultimate Ignition Poker Review

 You’re going to pull them off when you have a very good read on your opponent.

-You have zero reads in Zone Poker and another hand is always a second away.
+Unfortunately, you have zero reads in Zone Poker and another hand is always a second away.
 Just bet your strong hands for value or make minor stabs at uncontested pots.